ArcheWizard/Password_Manager/docs/security.md

 ## Known Gaps / Future Hardening

-- At-rest key protection: support deriving the vault key from the master password (and removing `secret.key`), or encrypt `secret.key` with a KEK derived from the master password
+- **IMPROVED in v1.8**: At-rest key protection: optional feature to encrypt `secret.key` with a KEK derived from the master password (see `protect_key_with_master_password()` in `utils/crypto.py`).
+When enabled, `secret.key.enc` is used and requires the master password context to be set at login.
+This reduces the risk if the file key is stolen without the master password.
-- Stronger KDF: migrate to Argon2id (memory-hard), make iterations/salt configurable, version KDF parameters
+- Stronger KDF: configurable PBKDF2 iterations and salt with version metadata (v1.8); future versions can add Argon2id (memory-hard) or scrypt, and make iterations/salt fully configurable per-user.
+- **IMPROVED in v1.8**: Import robustness: bulk insert using `executemany` in a single transaction to avoid SQLite locks (replaces individual add_password calls with delays).
 - Secure UI: optional password reveal timeouts and redactions; auto-clear clipboard
-- DB hardening: add integrity checks and optional per-entry nonces or key rotation strategy
+- DB hardening: add per-entry nonces, integrity checks, and optional key rotation strategy
 - Secrets storage: optional OS keyring integration (e.g., Secret Service, Keychain, Credential Manager)